CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 Agendum is a task manager for busy users to manage their schedules and tasks via keyboard commands.
 It is a Java desktop application that has a **GUI** implemented with JavaFX.

 This guide describes the design and implementation of Agendum.
 It will help developers (like you) understand how Agendum works and how to further contribute to its development.
 We have organized this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.
+Each sub-section is mostly self-contained to provide ease of reference.

 ## Setting up